la2050/challenge/_2021/connect/walk-with-sally.md

   - East LA
   - South LA
   - South Bay
-In what stage of innovation is this project?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
+In what stage of innovation is this project, program, or initiative?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
-What is the need you’re responding to?: >+
-  Cancer changes everything.
+What is the problem that you are seeking to address?: >+ Cancer changes everything.
 According to a 2017 study by Shah, B. K., Armaly, J., & Swieter, E., “...children in particular have a higher risk of emotional and behavioral problems.
 The disruption of schedules and daily routine,